Skip to main content

 • payload_hash MUST match payload_inline

-• In PLATFORM_MANAGED mode, stream MUST publish CIPHERTEXT messages
+• In SUBSCRIBER_PAID mode, stream MUST publish CIPHERTEXT messages

-• In PLATFORM_MANAGED mode, ciphertext payloads MUST be produced by the stream_encrypt VM host function
+• In SUBSCRIBER_PAID mode, ciphertext payloads MUST be produced off-chain using cowboy_sdk.stream.Stream.encrypt(...) (or equivalent audited library)

 • In CIPHERTEXT mode, payload_inline MUST be encoded as: nonce(24 bytes) || ciphertext_with_tag